ayushr12/learning/README.md

 # learning
-this is my learning repository
+This is my learning repository.